kubernetes/enhancements/keps/sig-network/2079-network-policy-port-range/README.md

 the existing API objects?**

   - API type(s): NetworkPolicyPorts
-  - Estimated increase in size: 2 bytes for each new `EndPort` specified
+  - Estimated increase in size: 2 bytes for each new `EndPort` value specified + the field name/number in its serialized format
   - Estimated amount of new objects: N/A

 * **Will enabling / using this feature result in increasing time taken by any